 Eligibility

-Undergraduates who apply to graduate for the Spring or Summer 2023 semesters will be allowed to participate in the Spring ceremony.
-Students who have applied for graduation, or who have graduated, in another semester are not eligible to participate in the Spring Undergraduate Commencement ceremony.
+Undergraduates who apply to graduate for the Spring or Summer 2025 semesters by the February 28 deadline will be allowed to participate in the Spring Undergraduate Commencement ceremony.
+Students who have applied for graduation, or who have graduated, in another semester are not eligible to participate.

 For general information regarding graduation requirements, consult the UGA Bulletin.
 To ensure that you have met all the requirements for graduation, check with a degree program specialist in the dean’s office of your school or college.
 You should also be checking your progress via DegreeWorks.
 All undergraduates must apply to graduate for the semester in which they will take their last course(s) toward their graduation requirements using the graduation application in Athena.